ramvasudevan/RTD/README.md

-# RTD
+# RTD (Reachability-based Trajectory Design)
-Reachability-based Trajectory Design (RTD)

-Note: this repository is under construction!
+_Note: this repository is still under construction!_

-This repository presents the tools required to implement RTD, which is a method of trajectory planning for autonomous mobile robots thaat can guarantee safety (in static environments) and not-at-fault behavior (in dynamic environments).
+This repository presents the tools required to implement RTD, which is a method of trajectory planning for autonomous mobile robots that can guarantee safety (in static environments) and not-at-fault behavior (in dynamic environments).

 ## Requirements
 To run the files in this repository, you will need the following: